-Warnings of a failing disk drive will include one or more of the following:
+Warnings of a failing hard disk will include one or more of the following:

 - Computer slows down

 - Persistent blue screens

-- Some files fail to open or simply disappear
+- Some files fail to open or simply vanish

-Of course, the above symptoms may happen because of faulty memory modules, viruses, corrupted operating system files etc. Either way, you need to find out what is happening so as to be sure.
+Of course, the above symptoms may happen because of faulty memory modules, viruses, corrupted operating system files etc. Either way, you need to find out what is happening before turning to hard disk repair hacks.

 Before making hasty decisions regarding a hard disk gone south, make sure it is actually dead.
 Quite often, a false alarm will be sounded when something else is the matter.